moviemasher/moviemasher.js/images/build-docs/src/md/guides/end-user.md

 ## End User

-The Movie Masher client application provides a powerful, simplified interface that facilitates video editing within a web browser.
-It allows you to construct video files that are rendered remotely, even when your local device has limited connectivity.
+The Movie Masher client application provides a powerful and simple interface that facilitates video editing within a web browser.
+It allows you to construct video files that are rendered remotely, even when your local device has limited connectivity and capacity.

 ## Key Concepts